arrow_back_ios

 Guga Gugaratshan is the Head of Partner Solutions & Analytics at HBM nCode Federal.
 Guga brings 23 years of experience in ground vehicle product development, measurement and data acquisition, data science, and machine learning development.
 He supports customers for the defense, transportation, oil and gas, mining, and renewable energy industries.
 He collaborates with worlds’ leading research institutions to support his customers.
 He has technical expertise in engines, reliability/durability, and manufacturing operation.
 Guga leads multiple teams and managed an operational budget up to 20 million dollars.
 He received multiple innovative patents and awards on R&D processes related to product development.

-As a Reliability Solutions Consultant, Adi specializes in implementing data-driven methodologies to improve the reliability of critical assets at mines and fixed plants.
+As a Reliability Solutions Consultant, Adi Dhora specializes in implementing data-driven methodologies to improve the reliability of critical assets for various industries.
 He has a background in mechanical engineering and has assisted many leading industrial companies in implementing reliability programs.

 close